nllz/IRTF-HRPC/draft-report-1603210947.md

 using forums like the Human Rights Council and IGF aiming to develop a common understanding on all the related aspects." {{Netmundial}}

-### "Values and Networks" work by Roland Bless

-TBD

 ### Value laden engineering as discussed in A case study of codeing rights by Cath

 This work discusses four basic architectural principles that are encoded in Internet Technology: